Briankipkemboi78/klima360/README.md

 #### Project Structure
 Files:

+##### Klima.ipynb:
-1. Klima.ipynb: This Jupyter Notebook contains the Python code used for data collection, initial analysis, and risk profiling.
+This Jupyter Notebook contains the Python code used for data collection, initial analysis, and risk profiling.
 It includes the following:

 - Data extraction and preprocessing
 - Risk factor identification
 - Creation of risk profiles based on farm size, crop types, location, and farming practices

+##### KLIMA.pbix:
-2 .KLIMA.pbix: This is a Power BI file that contains a visual dashboard.
+This is a Power BI file that contains a visual dashboard.
 It provides insights into the data collected, including visualizations of farmer segments, risk levels, and other relevant analytics to help the team make data-driven decisions.
-The dashboard targets 1200 users and categorizes risk profiles based on various factors such as location, crop types, and farm size.

-3. Copy of Klima360 Infopack.pdf: This document outlines the objectives, tasks, and timelines for the project.
-It serves as a reference for understanding the campaign's goals, including creating risk profiles for farmers, identifying risk factors, and supporting sustainable agricultural practices.

 #### Project Timeline:
 - Week 1 (October 1–7): Data collection and initial analysis.